ChinonyeremGit/alx-system_engineering-devops/README.md

-#!/bin/bash
-A repo to complete my task on Oxoo.shell.
-Directory will contain task on shell redirections
+A repo to complete my task on alx-system_engineering-devops Directory will contain task on shell redirections, shell permissions, shell_variable_expansions